hilton/hilton.github.com/blog/_posts/2021-02-02-forgive-wrong-format.md

 This makes the number easier to read and transcribe.
 Other [non-numeric numbers](non-numeric-numbers), such as account numbers, also typically have a common display format, often using spaces or punctuation for grouping.
-This difference, between the data and its presentation, lays a trap for unwary product designers.
+This difference, between the data and its presentation, traps unwary product designers.

 ## Credit card numbers